viewtool/I2C_Adapter/RaspberryPi_GCC_USB_I2C_AT24C02/README.md

 # I2C_AT24C02
-An RaspberryPi project for AT24C02.
+A RaspberryPi project for AT24C02.